 Most-Cited Violations in Fall Protection

-The most frequently cited violations by OSHA regulators in fiscal year 2018 lie within fall protection which continues to be at the top of the list for the most cited violations.
+The most frequently cited OSHA violations in fiscal year 2018 lie within fall protection which continues to be at the top of the list for the most cited violations.
 This number one most cited Fall Protection General Requirements Standard 1926.501 had a total of 7216 violations which is an increase of 329 violations (about 4.8%) from fiscal year 2017. *Specific number of violations from Safety and Health Magazine

 The top 5 sections cited are summarized below: